 ddos namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-Distributed Denial of Service - or short: DDoS - taxonomy supports the description of Denial of Service attacks and especially the types they belong too.
+DDoS - taxonomy supports the description of Denial of Service attacks and especially the types they belong too.